 Karen Ingham is an interdisciplinary artist-designer and filmmaker.
 She gained an MPhil and a PhD with the University of Wales for her research into historical and contemporary art and science collaborations in the biomedical domain.
 She is an awardee of a Major Creative Wales Arts Prize and of AHRC and Wellcome Trust awards.
-Her work is internationally exhibited and disseminated and has been shown at the ICA London, the Berlin, Sundance, and Edinburgh Film Festivals, Somerset House London, Waag Amsterdam, and The National Museum and Gallery of Wales amongst other venues.
+Karen Ingham’s work is internationally exhibited and disseminated and has been shown at the ICA London, the Berlin, Sundance, and Edinburgh Film Festivals, Somerset House London, Waag Amsterdam, and The National Museum and Gallery of Wales amongst other venues.
 She has several publications in distribution with Dewi Lewis Publishing, Ffotogallery Publications, Seren Books and CG Publishing.

-It’s wet, cold and windy.
+Karen Ingham: It’s wet, cold and windy.
 The month is January, meaning that we have lost the light, quite literally, for the next two months.
 Llwyn Erch Idwal, the smallholding I share with my partner and son and where my studio is based, hides in its own secluded valley as part of the wider Lliw Valley in Upper Swansea.
 Even though we have replaced the generator with mains electricity and have worked extensively on renovating the old, dark farmhouse and buildings, at this time of year everything seems lost in the winter gloom.
 It’s four in the afternoon but feels much later as the boys, my five years old son Harley and his six years old cousin Jules, play in the now abandoned broken down Land Rover.
 Jules presses his hand against the damp window, darkened by the shadows on the moss stained glass.
 His face is mask like, surreal, beguiling, and disturbing.
 He watches me as I watch him, sensing perhaps that I will take a photograph of him with my ‘silly’ camera (a Pentax 6×7), which children love because of its oversized proportions.

 I take the picture, isolating this moment in time.
 Jules in Abandoned Land Rover was to become a key image in ‘Lost’ (1998) part of ‘At The Edge of The Garden’, the body of work that I exhibited with Ffotogallery later that year.
 It was something of a turning point in my practice as it moved me from working predominantly in film with organisations like the British Film Institute, BBC Wales, and Chapter (the reason I moved to Wales) and returned me to earlier lens-based arts concepts and approaches.
 ‘Lost’ laid the foundations for many of the dominant themes and philosophical entanglements that I am still engaged in today.
 The work did not so much help me ‘find my artists voice’ but it did help me ‘refine’ it.